Start9Labs/docs/src/user-manual/connecting-remotely/clearnet.md

    For ACME provider, you can also select `None (use system Root CA)` to generate certificates using your own Root CA. NOTE: anyone who accesses that website or API will need to first trust your Root CA on their phone/laptop.

-## Publicizing an Interface
+## Publishing an Interface

-Publicizing an interface allows it to be accessed via the public hosts, such as public IP addresses, VPS reverse proxies, and clearnet (`.com`, `.net`, etc) domains, assuming they were successfully created (above).
+Publishing an interface allows it to be accessed via the public hosts, such as public IP addresses, VPS reverse proxies, and clearnet (`.com`, `.net`, etc) domains, assuming they were successfully created (above).

 1. Select an interface to make public.